encode/django-rest-framework/docs/api-guide/permissions.md

 This permission is suitable if you want your API to only be accessible to a subset of trusted administrators.

+## IsSuperUser

+The `IsSuperUser` permission class will deny permission to any user, unless `user.is_superuser` is `True` in which case permission will be allowed.

+This permission is suitable if you want your API to only be accessible to only a super user.

 ## IsAuthenticatedOrReadOnly

 The `IsAuthenticatedOrReadOnly` will allow authenticated users to perform any request.
 Requests for unauthorised users will only be permitted if the request method is one of the "safe" methods; `GET`, `HEAD` or `OPTIONS`.